simp/simp-doc/docs/security_mapping/index.rst

 ================================

 This is the security control mapping for SIMP.
 The document has two main sections.
-The first contains security control sources which are references or reference documents that contain security guidance.
-The second section contains the security components.
-In our case, a component is a SIMP module.
+The first section contains the security components, which in our case are SIMP modules.
 Each component is documented and mapped to the security control sources.
+The second contains security control sources which are references or reference documents that contain security guidance.

 Contents: